 The Upstate Workforce Development Board has been operating a successful Re-Entry program for those being released from prison for several years.
 Engaging pre-release inmates in activities surrounding employment and training has insured that these individuals have a network of resources to turn to in the event of hardship upon release.
-Piloting similar programs funded by the State Workforce Development Board, Upper Savannah began their project in 2019 and WorkLink will begin theirs in 2020.
-Although the program designs may be different, the overall goal will be to reduce the rate of recidivism.
+Upper Savannah and WorkLink piloted similar programs funded by the State Workforce Development Board.
+Upper Savannah began their project in 2019 and WorkLink concluded their project in 2022.
+Although the program designs and overall outcomes may be different, the overall goal was to reduce the rate of recidivism.
+In the WorkLink region, COVID-19 impacted the Detention Centers, closing them to the general public, and the number of participants served through the grant period (July of 2020 to March 2022); however, WorkLink's project resulted in a clear identification of partner roles and outreach materials for recently released inmates.
+WorkLink SC Works Center staff were trained to assist inmates based on this intake process, and remains a best practice for our area.